Palmer Station

-Palmer Station is a United States research station in Antarctica located on Anvers Island, the only US station located north of the Antarctic Circle.
-Initial construction of the station finished in 1968.
+Palmer Station is a United States research station in Antarctica located on Anvers island (aka Antwerp Island), the only U.S. station on the continent located north of the Antarctic Circle.
+The first Palmer was built in 1965, but the current site, near to the older one, had its initial construction of the station finished in 1968.
 The station, like the other U.S. Antarctic stations, is operated by the United States Antarctic Program (USAP) of the National Science Foundation.
-The base is about as distant from the equator as Fairbanks, Alaska.
+The base is much smaller than McMurdo, the largest US station, with about 40 staff, and is focused on marine and biology research such as seabirds and plankton.
+It also supports the RN73 site for atmospheric monitoring for radionuclides.